ilya-nikolaev/aiogram-s3/README.md

 1. Interact with your bot

-    Send the `/start` command to your bot and observe the results.
+    Send the `/start` command to begin interaction.

+## FAQ

+1. Why don't we add the ability to provide client to the 'S3InputFile'?

+    Because the client is a one-time use, which is not obvious and may cause problems for users.
+And also, it doesn't make much sense.